 Anyone can put together frugal meal ideas, but what really makes these cookbooks great is that each of them starts by teaching you how to use frugal ingredients well.
 And to stay on a budget, you have to know what you have in your freezer and pantry.
 That way, you can plan meals around what you have and then pick up everything else in your weekly grocery run.

 Grab my free Freezer and Pantry Inventory printables here!

 New York Times Bestselling author and food blogger Lisa Leake has come out with a budget-friendly version of her book and blog 100 Days of Real Food.
 It has a cost breakdown for every recipe which can be used as a rough estimate for how much your meal will cost.
-It also has an entire chapter dedicated to slow cookers!
+Moreover, it also has an entire chapter dedicated to slow cookers!

-This book will take you through the process of shopping for groceries, giving you tips and tricks along the way.
+This book takes you through the process of shopping for groceries, giving you tips along the way.
 In it, you’ll find recipes like Moroccan Chickpea Curry, Steak and Potato Salad, and 15 minute Apple Crumbles.